 Netflix South Africa vs Hulu

 There’s a lot more out there that becomes available to you now that you’ve got your DNS server set up so sweetly.
 You can access services like Hulu, Pandora, BBC iPlayer and so many more.
-Spotify South Africa hasn’t launched here yet but this solution even lets you access their American service in South Africa.
+Spotify South Africa has recently launched here yet but this solution even lets you get Spotify without the ads with a little tweak.